nycmeshnet/docs/content/installs/cpe2/index.md

 **OR** Connect via Ethernet

-1. Plug in the POE adapter to power it

-1. Connect the POE port on the POE adapter to the CPE via ethernet cable

-  * A little light should come on to show the CPE is powered

 1. Connect the ETH port on the POE adapter to your laptop via ethernet cable

 1. Right click the wi-fi icon on your laptop and click Open Network Preferences (or go to System Preferences > Network )